networknt/light-4j/docs/content/other/info.md

 ## Introduction

-Almost every module in light-java has a configuration file that can be externalized with default can be in the module itself or the API implementation config folder.
+Almost every module in light-4j has a configuration file that can be externalized with default can be in the module itself or the API implementation config folder.
 In order to give an overview of the server runtime, system properties, specification as well as configurations for each enabled modules,